near-ndc/voting-v1/elections/README.md

 # revoke vote (anyone can call this method)
 near call $CTR revoke_vote '{"prop_id": 1, "user": "alice.testnet"}'

+# check if a user voted for all proposals (note user votes with SBTs, so it may happen that
+# we should query by TokenID instead)
+near view $CTR has_voted_on_all_proposals '{"user": "alice.testnet"}'

+# query winners by a proposal
+# NOTE: the function doesn't return "ongoing" winners, it only returns a valid response once
+# the proposal finished (voting ended and is past the cooldown).
+near view $CTR winners_by_proposal '{"prop_id": 1}'
 ```

 ## Deployed Contracts